Martín Cortés (son of Malinche): Early life

-Growing up in Spain
+First tenure in Spain

-In May 1528, Martín arrived in the harbor of Palos de la Frontera.
-Cortés was still relatively unknown and did not receive the welcome that one might expect someone of his historical importance to receive.
-In June 1528, Cortés took Martín on his journey to meet the emperor, Charles V. This proved to be a difficult task however.
-According to a letter written two years after this meeting, Cortés writes, "After I kissed your majesty's hands in Barcelona", which implies that Cortés met the king in Barcelona.
+Hernán and Martín arrived in the harbor of Palos de la Frontera in May 1528.
+In June, Cortés took Martín on his journey to meet the emperor, Charles V. This proved to be a difficult task however; according to a letter written two years after this meeting, Cortés writes, "After I kissed your majesty's hands in Barcelona", which implies that Cortés met the king in Barcelona.

 In 1529, Hernán Cortés hired a lawyer to petition Pope Clement VII to legitimize Martín.
 The pope agreed since he himself had been illegitimate.
-Martín spent most of his adolescence at the royal court.
-His exact time spent there is debatable.
-However, according to letters at the royal court's archives from Martín's tutor, he was still living there in September 1530.
-After spending time studying at the royal court, Martín became a page under Philip II of Spain in 1537.

-The other brother, Don Martín Cortés
+Martín was inducted into the Order of Santiago on July 19, backed by fellow conquistador Diego de Ordaz, and became a page under Empress Isabella and Prince Philip.

 In 1532, Hernán Cortés had another son, this time with his aristocratic second wife, Spanish aristocrat, Doña Juana de Zúñiga.
 He also named this son Martín after his father, but this son had the aristocratic title of don, a marker that anyone holding it kept from cradle to grave.
 In October of the same year his half-brother Don Martín was born, Martín fell ill.
-According to letters between Hernán Cortés and his cousin, Francisco de Núñez, he was suffering from lamparones, a disease that was called "the king’s evil" because some thought that the king could cure it.
-This is a form of tuberculosis known as "scrofula"; however, few people suffer from it.
-In the spring of 1540, Cortés returned to Spain for the last time; this was the first time that Martín Cortés, son of Malinche, and Don Martín Cortés met.
-In 1541, Cortés was knighted into the Order of Santiago, and fought to gain Algiers for Charles V. In April 1547, Cortés fought in the Battle of Muhlberg in Germany.
+According to letters between Hernán Cortés and his cousin, Francisco de Núñez, he was suffering from lamparones, a disease that was called "the king’s evil" because some thought that the king could cure it.".

+In the spring of 1540, Cortés returned to Spain for the last time; this was the first time that the eighteen year old Martín Cortés the Mestizo and the eight year old Don Martín Cortés met.
+The following year, Cortés volunteered into the Algiers expedition, taking along his sons Luis and Martín el Mestizo, while leaving Martín in Spain due to his youth.
+The expedition was wrecked by storms, but the family managed to survive.
+The failure, however, probably only reinforced el Mestizo's will to start a military career.
+In 1546 he was serving in Lombardy and Piedmont in the last phase of the Italian War, and later in the Schmalkaldic War, participating in April in the Battle of Muhlberg.